stormpath/stormpath-documentation/source/auth_n.rst

       .. literalinclude:: code/vbnet/authentication/get_default_relay_state_with_extras.vb
           :language: vbnet

-.. only:: csharp or vbnet
+.. only:: php

   .. warning::

     The ability to get the default relay state is not yet available in the PHP SDK.
-Please use the Stormpath Admin Console, or use the the REST API documentation below.
+Please use the Stormpath Admin Console, or use the the REST API instructions below.

     For updates, you can follow `ticket #154 <https://github.com/stormpath/stormpath-sdk-php/issues/154>`_ on Github.

   .. todo::